-First, it is a must that you are consuming enough protein daily.
-Protein is the building block for muscle.
-Even if you were to cut out exercise or strength training, a high protein diet is still ideal for fat loss.
-Generally speaking, a good rule of thumb is to aim for 1g of protein per pound of your body weight.
-So for example, if you’re 130 pounds, aim for 130g of protein per day.
+Second, protein is the building block for muscle.
+Even if you were to cut out exercise completely, a high protein diet is still ideal for fat loss.
+A good rule of thumb is to aim for .8-1g of protein per pound of your body weight.
+For example, if you’re 100 pounds, aim for 80-100g of protein per day.

 A few other things to keep in mind… a caloric deficit needs to be something that you can maintain.
 Don’t go too extreme with this.
-Another good general rule of thumb is around 20% calorie reduction.
+Another good general rule of thumb is between 10-20% calorie reduction.

 Also, two quick tips regarding workout nutrition.
 First, on training days, get the bulk of your protein and carbs in and around your workout time.
 Ideally, 1-2 hours before and 1-2 hours after your workout.
 Second, “carb cycling” is something you may want to experiment with.
 In a nutshell, this refers to consuming higher amounts of carbs on your training days when you are burning more calories, and less carbs on your rest days.
 Protein should stay consistently high throughout the week.